smjcrane/scheduling-app/README.md

 ## Licensing
 We're still figuring out a system for licensing this app.
 For now, if you use the app for an event you run, please consider donating to my personal [Manifund regranting balance](https://manifund.org/Rachel) — this is a tax-deductible donation for you, and will provide me with funds that I'll send to charitable projects I think are impactful.

-I'd suggest a donation of **$5 per attendee of your event.** However, if you found the scheduling app particularly helpful, consider donating more!
-If you do donate and would like guidance for setting up the app, you can email me at **rachel.weinberg12@gmail.com** and I can send you the docs that describe how to set up your Airtable base and constants, and/or hop on a call to answer any setup questions you have.
+I'd suggest a donation of **$5 per attendee of your event.** If you do donate and would like guidance for setting up the app, you can email me at **rachel.weinberg12@gmail.com** and I can send you the docs that describe how to set up your Airtable base and constants, and/or hop on a call to answer any setup questions you have.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).